Fall Historic Preservation Course Descriptions

 Design Workshop: Design with Historic Architecture

 This is an architecture studio offered for both historic preservation students with a design degree and Masters of Architecture students in their final year of study.
 The problem for the studio is a major addition to an existing building that requires an understanding of the meaning of the old building – all of the ways its form and materials express the values it sought to represent and serve at the time – and the ways that meaning might or might not be extended, enriched and brought forward by the addition.
-For fall 2012, the studio will work with a site in Venice.

 This course will build on the techniques learned in earlier course work and apply newly acquired knowledge of building materials to a historic building.
 The goal of this course is to train the student to look and learn how to investigate a historic building using an actual site.
 There is also a hands-on component for conservation treatments incorporated into this course work.
 Exercises will include documentation, sampling, materials analysis, synthesis of information, recommendations for conservation and for the final project, conservation treatments.

 This course is a comprehensive introduction to the field of preservation planning that examines the constitutional underpinnings of landmarks regulation and the emergence of historic preservation as a discipline analogous to urban planning.
 Also addressed are the issues of applying preservation planning tools, including local individual and historic district designations, National Register nominations, special zoning and conservation districts, easements, and restrictive covenants.
 Financial incentives for rehabilitation, including investment tax credits, property tax incentives and revolving loan funds, are examined.
 Current issues in preservation planning including combating sprawl and preserving rural landscapes will be addressed.